Dil Kya Kare: Plot

 Anand and Nandita try to hide their past from Kavita.
 Anand tries many times to speak with Nandita, even going to one of his remote sites where a building is being constructed and pretends to make blank calls to his house, with his wife answering each time, getting annoyed at what she believes is a person prank calling her home.
-When the phone rings again, Kavita asks Nandita who is sitting nearby to answer the phone to see who it is and when Nandita goes to answer the phone, Anand recognizing that it's Nandita, he tells her to come to the site where he is waiting as he wants to meet her in person.
-When Kavita asks Nandita who it was, Nandita lies and says there was no one on the other end and it was a blank call.
+When the phone rings again, Kavita asks Nandita, who is sitting nearby, to answer the phone to see who it is, and when Nandita goes to answer the phone, Anand, recognizing that it's Nandita, tells her to come to the site where he is waiting, as he wants to meet her in person.
+When Kavita asks Nandita who it was, Nandita lies and says there was no one on the other end, and it was a blank call.

 Kavita learns the truth and is overcome with jealousy and rage, convinced that Anand and Nandita have been having an affair.
 Anand protests and tries to explain that he never knew he was Neha's biological father, and that her adoption was a coincidence.
 Kavita refuses to believe him and leaves the house.
 Feeling betrayed, she contemplates leaving Anand.
 In the meantime, Anand and Nandita enjoy a fun day out with Neha at her insistence.
 Kavita soon files for divorce.

 At the courthouse, Anand begs Kavita to reconsider.
 Nandita, who has always regretted giving Neha up, promises to leave the couple alone on one condition – that she take Neha with her.
 Kavita becomes frantic, as she refuses to give up Neha, and Anand reluctantly supports Nandita after realizing how desperate she is to keep Neha.

 When Nandita realizes that Anand and Kavita truly love Neha and are not ready to give her up, she concludes that she should leave Neha in their care.

 Anand is shocked at this and runs to the train station.
 He makes it just in time to see Nandita on the moving train, looking back at him with tearful eyes.